-- Understand how the cycling of matter (water and gases) in and out of the atmosphere relates to Earth's atmosphere, weather and climate and the effects of the atmosphere on humans. - Understand the processes, structures and functions of living organisms that enable them to survive, reproduce and carry out the basic functions of life. - Understand the relationship of the mechanisms of cellular reproduction, patterns of inheritance and external factors to potential variation among offspring. - Understand motion, the effects of forces on motion and the graphical representations of motion. - Understand forms of energy, energy transfer and transformation, and conservation in mechanical systems.
+- Understand the atmosphere and how the cycling of water relates to earth's weather and climate. - Understand the reciprocal relationship between the atmosphere and humans. - Understand the processes, structures and functions of living organisms that enable them to survive, reproduce and carry-out the basic functions of life. - Understand the relationship of the mechanisms of cellular reproduction, patterns of inheritance and external factors to potential variation among offspring. - Understand motion, the effects of forces on motion and the graphical representations of motion. - Understand forms of energy, energy transfer and transformation, and conservation in mechanical systems.